top of page

 CAUSES

-• Distracted driving such as eating or using a cell phone while driving.
+• Distracted driving, such as eating or using a cell phone while driving.

-• Stealing a good parking space.
+• Taking or “stealing” a desirable parking space.

 SOME SOLUTIONS